localmind-ai/document-hero/README.md

 # Document Hero
 An AI-powered analysis tool for large douments with lots of pages.
 ## Installation
-Clone this repository and run `start.sh`
+Clone this repository and run `install.sh`
 ### Linux & Mac
 ```
-./start.sh
+./install.sh
 ```
 ### Windows
 ```